Pharmacy Location Rules

 The Rules remain consistent with the overall objective of the National Medicines Policy to improve the health outcomes of all Australians through access to and quality use of medicines.

-As a result of the transfer of administrative functions for pharmacy approval applications, from the Department of Human Services, to the Department of Health (Health), applicants wishing to lodge an application for consideration under the Rules, are now required to lodge the application with Health, via the Health Data Portal
+As a result of the transfer of administrative functions for pharmacy approval applications, from the Department of Human Services, to the Department of Health (Health), applicants wishing to lodge an application for consideration under the Rules, are now required to lodge the application with Health, via the PBS Approved Suppliers Portal

 using an AUSkey.
 Applicants should consult the Pharmacy Location Rules – Applicant’s Handbook